What Recovery Mode Means on Your Thermostat

-At C & C Heating and Air Conditioning, we understand recovery mode is a new feature for many people.
+At C & C Heating and Air Conditioning, we understand that recovery mode is a new feature for many people.
 We’ll answer common questions and explain the concept in greater detail.
 If you have potential concerns about it, the information here should help.

-What Is Recovery Mode?
+What Is Recovery Mode on a Thermostat?

 Perhaps you’ve turned it off, but your thermostat says it’s in recovery mode.
 This is a relatively new feature that older thermostats don’t have.
-In newer models from, for example, Ecobee or Honeywell, recovery is a common phase of operation.
+In newer models from Ecobee or Honeywell, recovery is a common phase of operation.
 It simply means the unit is recovering from being in an energy-saving mode, such as when it’s been at a programmed temperature all night or while you were out during the day.

-How to Know Your Thermostat Is in Recovery Mode
+Common Reasons Your Thermostat Enters Recovery Mode

 - It’s Programmed to a Set Temperature at a Certain Time: Recovery mode typically begins one to two hours before you’ve scheduled the system to be at a certain temperature.